 - For toddlers, crying at bedtime or resisting a bedtime could mean overtiredness OR what I’ll cal “undertiredness” (that is, your toddler is not tired enough to fall asleep), depending on the toddler’s schedule and temperament.
 Unfortunately, without knowing the specific details, it’s difficult to know which one it is.
 The good news, however, is that you can usually solve these problems by shifting your toddler’s bedtime.
 In general, if your toddler was going to bed fine and all of a sudden started fighting the routine, you might consider she needs longer wake-time before bedtime.
 Then you may need to bump bedtime back accordingly.
 If she recently transitioned to fewer naps, the opposite may be true: she may be overtired at bedtime, which would mean you need to go with an earlier bedtime for awhile.

 Now remember, there are many times you might have setbacks, and while these might feel like sleep training failures, they aren’t.
 Sleep training “speed bumps” are normal and happen to everyone.
 But in general, if things haven’t improved in 2-3 weeks of sleep training, regardless of the method you use (closer to 2 for crying methods and 3-4 for no-cry), you might need to do one of the following:

 - Re-evaluate your chosen sleep training method.
 It’s possible that you need to take a different approach.

-- Re-evaluate the timing.
+- Think about the timing.
 Did you start sleep training during a good sleep training window, or did you start at a less-than-ideal time?

 - Re-evaluate your family’s schedule.
 Could sleep training be failing because your schedule has been a little too hectic to allow the kind of consistency you need to see results?

 Need Sleep Training Help That Works?
 Let The Baby Sleep Site® Create A Plan For You!